FX

 Symbol Availability

 Not every broker offers every symbol.
 If you request candles for a symbol your broker doesn't support, the API returns a clear error message.
-You can list all available symbols for your connected account by calling the symbols endpoint.
-Keep in mind that symbol names can vary between brokers — one broker might use EURUSD, another EURUSDm or EURUSD.r.
+You can list all available symbols for your connected account by calling GET /mt5/{account_id}/symbols.
+Keep in mind that symbol names can vary between brokers; one broker might use EURUSD, another EURUSDm or EURUSD.r.
 Always check the symbol list before hardcoding names in your backtest scripts.

 Timeframe Availability on Older Data

 Some brokers only keep a limited history for smaller timeframes.
 You might get five years of D1 data but only six months of M1 data.
 This is a broker-side limitation, not an API one.
 If you need deep M1 history and your broker doesn't have it, consider fetching the smallest available timeframe and resampling.
-For example, resample M5 candles into M1-like resolution for rough estimates, or use tick data to reconstruct custom timeframes.
+For example, resample M5 candles into custom intervals for rough estimates.

 Why Traders Use FxSocket for Backtesting